The Network Hub: Membership

-Members access space ranging from individual desks to large office spaces and meeting rooms.
+Members have access to drop-in deskspace, workspaces, shared and private offices, meeting rooms, courier services, and shared reception services.
+Monthly events focused on startups, small businesses, and technology are available to members.
+Renting options range from daily to yearly, offering flexibility to suit individual needs.
+Additional services include reception assistance, mailbox rental, mail forwarding, phone answering services, and virtual office services.

 Events

 The Network Hub hosts monthly Meet-Up events for entrepreneurs in the Vancouver area.
 It organizes the largest monthly networking event in Vancouver, the Vancouver Entrepreneur Meetup, which has featured speakers such as Vancouver's Mayor Gregor Robertson.
 In addition to the Vancouver Entrepreneur event, The Network Hub also hosts other Meet-Up events that cover WordPress, web design, Drupal, Joomla, blogging, social media, and being a mom CEO.
 The Network Hub also hosted a WordPress Theme Hackathon.

 Freelance camp Vancouver conference

 In 2010, The Network Hub sponsored the first annual Freelance Camp Vancouver Conference.
 This program is designed for freelancers and provides skill training and networking opportunities.
 Previous trainings have included web design, invoicing, and social media networking strategies.
 The 2012 conference is scheduled for September.

 NASA space apps challenge hack-a-thon

 The Network Hub hosted 2012's NASA Space Apps Challenge Hack-A-Thon.
 The 48-hour event challenged members of the hacker community to develop new software to solve space-themed tasks for NASA.